HackTestes/NVML-GPU-Control/README.md

 2. Programs that start automatically as admin must be secured against writes

       Same as Windows.
 All of the executables and scripts must be accessible only to the root user (UID 0).
+I recommend to install the pynvml library with the distro's package manager.

 ## Roadmap (features to be added)